 Once done, you can fill in your details in the form below for the event (if you face a problem please mail me, I will address it)

 Link back to this announcement and add the logo so that we spread the news on the event.

-The dish prepared should have been accepted by your own kid, kid from your family or friends.
+The dish prepared should have been accepted by your own kid, a kid from your family or friends.
 Or even something that you loved eating as a kid.
-(Because the idea is to tell my kids that another kid loved this, there by making them eat it, thank you!)
+(Because the idea is to tell my kids that another kid loved this, thereby making them eat it, thank you!)